FS Hussain: Nascent years

 In April 1953, Salahuddin took over as Officer Commanding No. 5 Sqn and FS Hussain was appointed commander No. 11 Sqn, succeeding Abdur Rahim Khan.
-The squadron was equipped with the Supermarine Attackers at PAF Station Drigh Road, under station commander Group Captain Cheema.
-Additionally, he was appointed Flight Commander of the squadron and tasked with operationalising the aircraft and training the crew.
+The squadron was equipped with the Supermarine Attackers at Drigh Road, under station commander Group Captain Cheema.
+Additionally, Hussain was appointed Flight Commander of the squadron and tasked with operationalising the aircraft and training the crew.
 He also formed the first jet aerobatic team, known as the Paybills, who showcased their skills in a performance at the end of 1952.

 In June 1953, F.S. left a lasting impression at the Coronation of Elizabeth II, where his daredevil solo aerobatics enthralled the crowd.
-After the performance, former Marshal of the Royal Air Force Arthur Tedder remarked, “A generation of pilots is yet to be born, who will try to achieve the standards already perfected by Flt Lt FS Hussain of the RPAF.”
+After the performance, former Marshal of the Royal Air Force Arthur Tedder remarked, "A generation of pilots is yet to be born, who will try to achieve the standards already perfected by Flt Lt FS Hussain of the RPAF."
 In July 1955, Mitty Masud succeeded FS Hussain as commander No. 11 Sqn.

 Sometime in 1956, several Pakistani officers including F.S. were sent to the German Air Force Officer Training School at NATOs Fürstenfeldbruck Air Base.
 He was the first amongst them to go solo on a Lockheed T-33 Shooting Star after two dual missions.
 Once bored with elementary training, F.S. planned an aerobatic session with Sajad Haider.
 They rendezvoused near a lake, and F.S. directed Sajad through loops and rolls in formation.
 This unauthorised display caught the attention of the United States Air Force (USAF) radar and frequency monitoring team.
 Major Smallen of the USAF, summoned the 100 international students to a briefing room, where he also reprimanded FS and stated: "Now there are some hot-rods around here that make me uncomfortable.
 Today, you Major Hoosain (FS Hussain) violated the basic tenet of flying safety; I can send you packing home and you can do all the low-level aerobatics you want and I know you are damned good at it, but it won't work here.
 However, I will ground you for one week and you can cool your shins."
 Haider noted that the incident became a talking point at the training base.
 F.S.
 Hussain completed the course without further issues and was among 10 Pakistani pilots who were selected to proceed to the US for further training.
 Later, while training in Canada, he had flown inverted through a hangar in a Hawker Sea Fury.